coastalwhite/intro-power-analysis/src/aes/cpa.md

 [Power analysis] depends on leakage models.
 These are models which predict how much power is going to be used depending on some task a microprocessor-controlled device performs.
 In the case of [RSA] this leakage model was based on the processor instructions.
-There are other leakage models however.
+There are other leakage models, however.
 [Correlation Power Analysis] is a technique which (most of the time) is memory-based.
 Within this technique, we try to find out whether there is a connection between our leakage model &mdash; and its hypothetical key &mdash;